openlegend/core-rules/core/src/00-introduction/01-introduction.md

 >
 >The secret's in the title: Open.
 Everything about the game has been built to open up the doors of possibility so that every table tells a legend worth telling.
 Here are a few of the possibilities that Open Legend offers.
 >
 >**Open Source**.
 That's right.
-The unabridged core rules are are available on the website and the [Open Legend Community License](http://www.openlegendrpg.com/community-license) allows for publication of both commercial as well as non-commercial derivative works using the system.
+The unabridged core rules are available on the website and the [Open Legend Community License](http://www.openlegendrpg.com/community-license) allows for publication of both commercial as well as non-commercial derivative works using the system.
 We know the public will love the game as much as we do, and we hope they'll spread the love by publishing their own adventures, rules supplements, and more.
 >
 >**Open Dice**.
 In Open Legend, dice explode!
 That means that whenever ANY die rolls maximum, you get to reroll it and add the new roll to your total, ad infinitum.
 The volatile nature of dice rolling makes every roll count, and each session of Open Legend is full of tense moments when the tides can turn at a moment's notice, for better or worse.
 >
 >**Open Legend**.
 You get to tell the story that you want to tell, with the characters you want to play.
 You aren't tied down to specific class, archetype, or race combinations.
 The only limit is your imagination (and maybe the GM's veto power).
 Rather than a list of set classes with a menu of skills to pick from, you start the game with attribute points that you spend as you wish to give your character the powers they need.

-<div style='padding-top: 25px'></div>
+<div style='padding-top: 15px'></div>

 rag tag crew of space pirates living from score to score on their barely functioning merchant class starship.
 All the common tropes could make an appearance: the reckless pilot, the brash captain with a troubled past, the hired gun, the stowaway, and the engineer who gets along with the ship better than with the crew.

 Whatever the motivation of their characters, the players share a common goal: to take the plot and setting established by the GM and have fun.
 At some tables, this might look like J.R.R Tolkien's *Lord of the Rings*.
 In others, it might look more like *Monty Python and the Holy Grail*.
 Whatever fun looks like at your table, Open Legend will be a part of it.

 **This is your story.
 Tell it.**

 \page

+<div class='pageNumber auto'></div>

 ## What Defines Open Legend?